 We do not provide formal work-study opportunities to students in the programme.
 However there are a wide range of opportunities relevant to public health available to our students around the University and Cape Town more generally; most students who would like to gain experience through part-time work (either on a paid or volunteer basis) while they study go on to find appropriate engagements.
 The exact nature of the work varies with individuals' experience, background and skill set.
+Often these opportunities will be arranged via the track convenors.
 In the most common situations, a student may works as a research assistant, either on an existing research project in the School or elsewhere in the University, or with provincial Department of Health or a local NGO.

 The time taken by students to complete the programme varies with individual circumstances and the track in question.

-- We have had some students complete their coursework in two semesters (over 12 months) and then complete the mini-dissertation immediately thereafter, and graduate in 18 months.
+We have had some students complete their coursework in two semesters (over 12 months) resident in Cape Town, and then complete the mini-dissertation immediately thereafter, and graduate in 18 months.
 In these instances, the students were studying full-time.